- Huge amounts of space

 - Popular 1.5-litre engine is only just powerful enough

-That means the SUV is styled a little more energetically, with a large chrome-clad grill dominating the front end, sharp lines and creases abound, and a new interior that’s a step above its budget brethren.
+That means the SUV is styled a little more energetically, with a large chrome-clad grille dominating the front end, sharp lines and creases abound, and a new interior that’s a step above its budget brethren.

 There’s front- and four-wheel drive available, and engines ranging from 1.5-litre or 2.0-litre turbocharged petrol options, to a 2.0-litre diesel unit in two states of tune.
 There’s also just two core trim levels, SE and Excellence, each available with additional packs.

 As a more youthful brand, you might expect performance to be brisker than its rivals, but it’s smallest engined, lowest powered model that SEAT expects to be the best seller.
 Fitted with a 1.5-litre petrol engine that produces a reasonable 148bhp, it’s powerful enough to drag the behemoth to 62mph in just under ten seconds.